Gas-rich dwarf galaxies as a new probe of dark matter interactions with ordinary matter: Properties of astrophysical systems used

-The outer part of Leo T ($r>$ $0.35$ kpc) is ionized.
+The outer part of Leo~T ($r>$ $0.35$ kpc) is ionized.
 It is difficult to find a robust measure of the rate at which the outer ionized region cools.
-Therefore, we restrict our study to the inner region $0<r<0.35$ kpc (designated \emph{Region-1} below), which is largely neutral and shielded from the metagalactic UV background; see also \footnote{There is also some amount of cold neutral medium at a much lower temperature ($\sim$500K) present in the Leo T galaxy \cite{leoObsOld08}; including it in our analysis might make our bounds stronger but the cold medium has not been observed with appropriate resolution to be able to model it, so we ignore it here.}.
-For calculating the bound on DM heat exchange in Leo T, we integrate the volumetric radiative cooling rate and the DM energy transfer rate over Region-1 and then require $|\int_{\textup{Region-1}} \dot{Q} dV|\leq |\int_{\textup{Region-1}} \dot{C} dV|$.
-The gas in Region-1 has a very low $\dot{C}$ with the average value being $\sim 2.1 \times 10^{-30}$ erg cm$^{-3}$ s$^{-1}$.\\ \emph{\underline{Milky Way gas clouds}---}We use cores of diffuse neutral clouds which were observed at high Galactic latitudes with both the Very Large Array (VLA) and the Green Banks Telescope (GBT) \cite{PidLock15}.
-These clouds are co-rotating with the MW disk and their mean velocity relative to DM is $\sim$220 km/s \cite{Lock02,Ford08,Ford10}.
-These clouds are at a distance $0.4-1$ kpc from the disk and are considered to be representative of typical clouds and to have near-solar metallicities \cite{CloudMetal_Wak01,CloudMetal_Rich01,CloudMetal_Rich01b,CloudMetal_Semb04,CloudMetal_HerLock13}.
+Therefore, we restrict our study to the inner region $0<r<0.35$ kpc (designated \emph{Region-1} below), which is largely neutral and shielded from the metagalactic UV background.
+For calculating the bound on DM heat exchange in Leo~T, we integrate the volumetric radiative cooling rate and the DM energy transfer rate over Region-1 and then require $|\int_{\textup{Region-1}} \dot{Q} dV|\leq |\int_{\textup{Region-1}} \dot{C} dV|$.
+The gas in Region-1 has a very low $\dot{C}$ with the average value being $\sim 3.8 \times 10^{-30}$ erg cm$^{-3}$ s$^{-1}$.\\